LyricFinancial/integration-guides/documentation/docs/00_Getting_Started.md

 If necessary, before you make the registration call to the server, make an API call that will record the acknowledgement of the Terms & Conditions.

 ### 3) Add an API to your server to make the Lyric Registration API call
-In the [key management tool](/secure/settings), create a token with one of the "Lyric Api" keys.
+In the [settings tool](/secure/settings), create a token with one of the "Lyric Api" keys.
 This token should be kept securely on your server, and used as a Bearer token auth header for all requests made to the VendorApi.
 Use our [Demo Integration Server](!Demo_Integration_Server) to guide you in this process.
 It demonstrates passing json as well as multipart form-data.

 	  The vendorClientAccountId is the unique key for the user in your system.
 We will use this key to determine uniqueness.